As More States Allow Medicaid Reimbursements for New Pregnancy-Related Services, Promoting Access Remains a Challenge

 States named doula services as the most common non-traditional support for pregnancy.
 Other services included childbirth and/or parenting classes, outpatient lactation supports, lay midwifery services, home births, care coordination programs, home visiting programs, and telehealth services.

 As shown below, states cited provider enrollment, training certification, or licensing as the largest access challenges.
 There are several layers to this challenge.
 Studies have shown that doulas can help to improve maternal health outcomes.
-Doulas often receive certifications through private organizations and states may have varying regulations on what training they require a doula to have before being able to become a Medicaid provider.
+Doulas often receive certifications through private organizations and states may have varying regulations on what training they require a doula to have before becoming a Medicaid provider.
 Some doulas have found the process of becoming Medicaid providers to be difficult due to cost and administrative burden.
-To combat this challenge, New Jersey Medicaid staff are working with managed care organizations and the New Jersey Department of health to fund a Doula Learning Collaborative that will provide technical assistance.
+To combat this challenge, New Jersey Medicaid staff are working with managed care organizations and the New Jersey Department of Health to fund a Doula Learning Collaborative that will provide technical assistance.

 Tanesha Mondestin is a Research Associate at the Georgetown University McCourt School of Public Policy’s Center for Children and Families.